koriym/Koriym.Loop/README.md

 # Koriym.Loop

-Generates an entity list from a database result set.
+Converts database result sets into an entity list generator that is handy to use in views.

-The resulting list can be iterated with information provided such as `isFirst`, `isLast`, etc. It provides similar functionality for native PHP as the loop processing provided by template engines such as Smarty and Twig.
+The entity list can be iterated with information provided such as `isFirst`, `isLast`, etc. It provides similar functionality for native PHP as the loop processing provided by template engines such as Smarty and Twig.

 ## Usage